 Bridport Festivals and Events for your Diary

-14th-20th June (2020 cancelled) – a week-long event celebrating local food and drink.
+Bridport Food Festival, 13th-19th June 2021 – a week-long event celebrating local food and drink.
 Restaurants, cafes and pubs put on special menus and food-related events.
 The main event on the final Saturday sees the festival ground at Asker Meadows filled with tents, marquees, and food stalls.

-SouthCider Festival at Bredy Farm, 3rd-5th July 2020 – a three-day festival showcasing the best ciders in the South, as well as local music.
+SouthCider Festival at Bredy Farm, 2nd-5th July 2021 – a three-day festival showcasing the best ciders in the South, as well as local music.
 Camping and glamping is also possible if you want to really make the most of the event.

-Bridport Folk Festival, 24th-26th July 2020 – folk music, dancing, and other traditional culture at a variety of venues across Bridport.
+Bridport Folk Festival, August 2021 (dates TBC) – folk music, dancing, and other traditional culture at a variety of venues across Bridport.

-The Bridport Literary Festival, 1st – 7th November 2020 – a festival born as a result of the internationally renowned Bridport Prize.
-Welcomes writers from all over the country for an eclectic programme of events inclduing readings, signings and talks.
+The Bridport Literary Festival, 7th – 13th November 2021 – a festival born as a result of the internationally renowned Bridport Prize.
+Welcomes writers from all over the country for an eclectic programme of events including readings, signings and talks.

 Is there anything missing from this round-up of the best things to do in Bridport and West Bay?
 Scroll down to leave a comment if you have a local gem to share!